YudjinSud/YudjinSud/README.md

 ### Hi there 👋, my name is Eugene ![Profile views](https://gpvc.arturio.dev/YudjinSud)

-- 🌱 I’m currently learning computer science in SPBETU
+- 🌱 I’m currently in Master Computer Ccience in University of Grenoble Alpes
 - 👨🏻‍💻 I’m currently diving in frontend development